 Babies are precious, and our natural instinct as parents is to protect them every way we can.
-Babies (and older kids, too) are in the beginning stages of building their immune system and are often hosts for many viruses looking for a home.
+Babies (and older kids, too) are in the beginning stages of building their immune system and are often hosts for many viruses carried by mosquitoes looking for a home.
 So how can you protect your newborn from mosquitoes?
 Here are some suggestions on how to protect your baby while enjoying the great outdoors.

 For Babies Under Two Months

 The time of day you may want to adventure outdoors can determine how likely your child may be bitten.
 Although mosquitoes bite all day long, mosquitoes particularly love to feed during dawn and dusk.
 These times during the day assist with the mosquitoes’ light sensitivity.